Ingredient-Led Brief, Made in France, Product Reviews

 Candy Shimmer is, simply put, beautiful.
 It’s almost like a modern frost: soft, dimensional, and somehow still natural-looking.
 The color is fresh, flattering, and impressively long-lasting.
 Easily one of the prettiest lip products I’ve worn in recent memory.

-That said, the inclusion of parfum is a serious issue not just a matter of personal preference, but of health.
+That said, the inclusion of *parfum may be an issue for some consumers.
 Fragrance/parfum often contain undisclosed chemicals, some linked to hormone disruption, respiratory irritation, and skin sensitivity.
 Under U.S. regulations, companies can label these compounds simply as “fragrance” or “parfum” without disclosing their full makeup, a frustrating loophole.
 While the EU is more strict (requiring disclosure of known allergens like linalool or limonene), full transparency is still rare across the board.

 Important point: *Clarins states explicitly that they do not use phthalates in their formulas.